s4002155/CCS_Blog/posts/week9_HW_2.md

 # Brainstorm ideas regarding what community of practice you might engage with for your AT3 project.

 ### Its domain
 The community I belong to is “People who like to draw.”
+It's a small group with 2-3 people including me.
 Passionate about art and interested in creative expression.

 We have a problem with running out of ideas to draw new pictures every time, and drawing pictures with repetitive drawing methods has become a bit boring.
 To solve this, we hope to inspire us in interesting ways and experience drawing like never before.